pose/automac/README.md

 [jxa-unsupported]: https://stackoverflow.com/questions/47940322/cant-find-jxa-documentation?rq=1#comment101622733_47940322
 [jxa-undocumented]: https://stackoverflow.com/questions/62834881/overcome-the-lack-of-jxa-documentation-by-being-able-to-explore-the-variables-in

 `automac` enables shell scripting for macOS applications by doing the JXA heavy lifting and providing a simplified command line interface.
+Some of its features
-This tool provides composable standard input and output, an extendable modular system with commands that do one (and only one) thing, and JSON output by default.
-In addition to that, `automac` executable is self-contained and doesn't require any dependencies given that it only requires JXA that is already provided as part of every macOS installation.
+are: composable standard input and output, an extendable modular system with commands that do one (and only one) thing, and JSON output by default.
+In addition to that, the `automac` executable is self-contained and doesn't have any dependencies given that it only requires JXA that is already provided as part of every macOS installation.